ab22/abcd/README.md

 files are saved in the migrations folder.
 To automatically run these queries, it is recommended to use the [migrate](https://github.com/mattes/migrate) tool.

-MinGW32/64bit is required to install it on Windows!

 ```shell
 go get github.com/mattes/migrate
 ```

+Note: It is required to have MinGW32/64bit installed on Windows!

 Console syntax to migrate all queries: